Brauer groups of 1-motives: Gerbes with abelian band on a stack

 \subsection{2-descent of $\GG_m$-gerbes}

 We finish this section proving the effectiveness of the 2-descent of $\GG_m$-gerbes with respect to a faithfully flat morphism of schemes $p : S' \to S$ which is quasi-compact or locally of finite presentation.
-We will need the \textbf{semi-local description of gerbes} done by Breen in \cite[ \S 2.3.]{Breen94tan}, that we recall only in the case of $\GG_{m}$-gerbes.
+We will need the \textbf{semi-local description of gerbes} done by Breen in \cite[\S 4] {Breen10} and \cite[\S 2.3]{Breen94tan}, that we recall only in the case of $\GG_{m}$-gerbes.
+Denote by $\cTors(\GG_{m})$ the Picard stack of $\GG_{m}$-torsors.
 According to Breen, to have a $\GG_{m}$-gerbe $\cG$ over a site $\bS$ is equivalent to have the data

 indexed by the objects $x$ of the $\GG_{m}$-gerbe $\cG$ (recall that $\cG$ is locally not empty), where \begin{itemize} \item $\Psi_x \, : \, \cG_{\vert U} \to \cTors(\GG_{m,U}) $ is an equivalence of $U$-stacks between the restriction $\cG_{\vert U}$ to $U$ of the $\GG_{m}$-gerbe $\cG$ and the neutral gerbe $\cTors(\GG_{m,U})$.
 This equivalence is determined by the object $x$ in $\cG(U)$,